-To integrate your former role as a caregiver into your new life
+To integrate your former role as a family caregiver into your new life.

 To implement your lessons learned from your role as caregiver, from your caree and from your family members and friends.
 During this stage, which can last as long you wish, even your lifetime, you reap the benefits of your efforts.